Home

 Getting there

-By road the journey to Eastbourne from Crawley takes about 1 ½ hours.
-Go through Ashdown Forest to Wych Cross.
-Turn right onto the A22.
+Go through Ashdown Forest to Wych Cross and onto the A22.
 Keep going for about 10 miles or so until you go past the Harley Davidson shop at Golden Cross.
 Go past the turning on the left for Gun Hill and take the next right turn into Camberlot Lane.
 Turn right at the end of that road at the school.
-Go straight on past Arlington Reservoir (or stop in and look for Ospreys) go straight over the mini roundabout and then head straight on for Alfriston.
-Just before you get to Alfriston take the left turn (easily missed) that points to Litlington.
-Cross the river and bear right and turn right at the next T junction (Tea rooms up on left).
+Go straight on past Arlington Reservoir (or stop in and look for Ospreys) go straight over the next mini roundabout (NOT left for Eastbourne) straight on for Alfriston.
+Go slowly along here as the next left turn towards Litlington is easily missed.
+Cross the river and bear right and turn right at the next T junction (Litlington tea rooms up on left).
 Take this scenic road all the way to Exceat.
-Turn left at the T junction onto the A259 (a bus stop is on this corner) and when you come down the steep hill into East Dean, take the right turn to the Seven Sisters Sheep Centre.
+Turn left at the T junction onto the A259 (a bus stop is on this corner) and when you come (slowly) down the steep hill into East Dean, take the right turn to the Seven Sisters Sheep Centre.
 Follow the most scenic road in Sussex through Birling Gap and over Beachy Head (not literally you fool!) and take the next right at the T junction down towards Eastbourne.
-Remember to take the next right (fork) to end up at the western end of the seafront and the start of the South Downs Way.
+Remember to take the next right fork to end up at the western end of the seafront and the start of the South Downs Way (SDW).

-You can also get the train which costs about £13 from Crawley to Eastbourne.
+You can also get the train which costs about £15 from Crawley to Eastbourne.
 The walk directly from the station through the town to the start of the SDW is about a mile, but in the summer you can get a tourist bus from the station which will take you to the start.
-Alternatively you can get the number 13 bus, which will take you straight to Beachy head although we highly recommend walking up.
+Alternatively you can get the number 13 bus, which will take you straight up to Beachy Head, although of course we highly recommend walking up.

-At the start of the SDW, at the far western end of the seafront, there is an ice cream and tea shop.
-Ignore it and just get started.
+At the start of the SDW, at the far western end of the seafront, there's an ice cream and tea shop.
+Ignore it (even though it usually smells of bacon sandwiches) and just get started.
 Instead of going straight up the hill on the well trodden South Downs Way in front of you, take the path immediately left to head for Cow Gap.
 This route follows the cliffs the whole way and meets up with the SDW again, so you can't get lost.
+There are some steps that go down to Cow Gap beach along the way if you want to go down there.

-Wash your sweaty little head at the toilets at Beachy Head and refill your water bottles.
+Wash your sweaty little head at the toilets at Beachy Head car park and refill your water bottles if you need to.
 Do not drink beer: you've got lots of work to do yet.
-Keep walking along the cliffs: smiling, sweating etc and keep looking out for peregrines, but DO NOT walk over the cliffs or get too near the crumbly edge.
-Make sure you get views of the lighthouse at the base of the cliffs.
+Keep walking along the cliffs: smiling, sweating etc and keep looking out for peregrines, but DON'T walk over the cliffs or get too near their crumbly edges.
+Make sure you try to get views of the lighthouse at the base of the cliffs though.
+You can see the spots along the edge where it is safe to stand and look at it as the many feet have left bald patches in the grass.

-At Birling Gap have some tea, eat, refill your water bottle (there is a drinking water tap outside the toilets) and empty your bladder.
+At Birling Gap (3.5 miles, ~ 2 hrs from start of SDW) have some tea, eat, refill your water bottle (there is a drinking water tap outside the toilets) and empty your bladder.
+There are steps down to the beach where you can get great views of the cliffs.
 After Birling Gap there are 8 small hills to climb (The Seven Sisters) and they are brilliant!
 Don’t be scared: by the end you will be wanting more, trust me.

-The path continues up a gravelly drive behind the toilet block, follow it up to a little fenced-in group of trees but make sure you don't miss the left turn (signposted SDW) through the squeaky gate and back up along the cliffs.
+The path continues up a gravelly drive behind the toilet block, follow it uphill to a little fenced-in group of trees but make sure you don't miss the left turn (signposted SDW) through the gate and carry on along the cliffs.
 Check your compass here, you want to be continuing west not north.

 Now you are on the famous Seven Sisters and they are spectacular.
 Yes, they are steep but they are reasonably small.
 Take your time and enjoy them.
 We find it is very hard to remember what number hill we are on.
 See how you get on.

-On sighting the spectacular Cuckmere river with its famous meanders, you have several choices.
+On sighting the spectacular Cuckmere River with its famous meanders

-2. Continue on the SDW to Exceat and the visitors centre with great views of the meanders.
-Make sure that when you reach the concrete path, you take the SDW diagonally NE across the field up onto Exceat Hill.
-From up here you will get great views of the river.
+make sure that when you reach the concrete path you take the SDW diagonally NE across the field up onto Exceat Hill.
+From up there you will get great views of the river.

-The walk takes at most 6 hours if you: stop at Cow Gap beach for a while, identify as many of the birds and plants as you can, stop regularly to admire the stunning views, kiss girlfriend/wife/other half at all of the kissing gates, stop to eat, drink, rest etc and basically take a relaxed amble.
+The walk takes at most 6 hours if you; stop at Cow Gap beach for a while; identify as many of the birds and plants as you can; stop regularly to admire the stunning views; kiss girlfriend/wife/other-half at all of the kissing gates; stop to eat, drink, rest etc and basically take a very relaxed amble.

-There is a bus stop just by the Golden Galleon (on the opposite side of the road to the pub) and there are plenty of buses back to Eastbourne.
-There is a bus back that leaves just before 6pm on Saturdays.
-There is another bus stop by the visitors centre at Exceat (5 minutes walk from the pub).
-The bus back to Eastbourne costs about £2 and takes 15 minutes.
-It stops just outside Eastbourne railway station and also at the pier (check with the driver).
+There is a bus stop just by the Golden Galleon (on the opposite side of the road to the pub) and there are plenty of buses (number 12) back to Eastbourne all day every day.
+There is another bus stop with a wooden shelter just before the visitors centre at Exceat (5 minutes walk from the pub).
+The bus back to Eastbourne is great and gives great views of the meanders in the river and downland views over the top of the downs.
+It costs £2.80 and takes 15 minutes.
+It stops just outside Eastbourne railway station and sometimes at the pier (check with the driver).

 If you need a local taxi, the number is 01323 720720 or their rank is at the train station.